sketchplugins/plugin-directory/README.md

 - [Symbol States](https://github.com/ozgurgunes/Sketch-Symbol-States), by Ozgur Gunes: A Sketch plugin which saves overrides of a symbol instance as states to be applyable on another instance of that symbol later.
 - [Symbol Swapper](https://github.com/sonburn/symbol-swapper), by Jason Burns: Swap the selected symbols and/or symbol instances to a master of the same name in a library.
 - [Symbol Text Inspector](https://github.com/dbilyk/symboltextinspector), by Dmitri Bilyk: Easily inspect the specifications of all text overrides in symbols, including in nested symbols.
+- [Symbol Merger](https://github.com/franklymrshankly/Symbol-Merger), by Jonathan Tran: A Sketch plugin that merges duplicate symbols
+- [Symbol Overlay Toggle](https://github.com/uxcourt/overlaytoggler), by uxcourt: A Sketch plug-in to seek specific style names in library-sourced symbols and toggle the styles.
 - [SymbolNameAutocomplete](https://github.com/griffin-stewie/symbolnameautocomplete), by griffin-stewie: This plugin gives you autocompletion of symbol names when creating a symbol.
 - [Symbols Manager](https://gumroad.com/l/sketch-symbols-manager), by Jaer Pollux: A fast and easy way to manage all your symbols.
 No more hassle with long and complex symbols name, or renaming tons of symbols because you misspelled a folder name.
 - [Sympli](https://sympli.io), by Sympli: Perfect your collaboration with Sympli.
 Share specs and assets, then inspect designs and make pixel-perfect apps faster online or with plugins for Android Studio and Xcode.